Planning what to see and what sights to visit in Venice? Check out our 28 best things to do in Venice and tips for day trips from Venice.

 Admission is €30 and it is open daily 9:00-19:00 (last entry one hour before).
 In winter it closes at 18:00.

-TIP: Everyone wants to go to the Doge’s Palace and the queues are long.
-Especially in the season is booking in advance is a must to avoid long queues.
+Everyone wants to go to the Doge’s Palace and the queues are long.
+Especially in the season it is advance booking is a must to avoid long queues (the price is the same as on site).
 Just show the tickets on your mobile phone, you don’t need to print anything.
+You will go through a reserved entrance for tickets booked in advance.

 The ticket includes entry to the Museo Correr and the National Archaeological Museum, and the monumental rooms of the National Library of Marciana (we’ll tell you in a moment if it’s worth a visit).